FATS & FACTS: Understanding how your body fats actually work

 Cellulite is actually the result of interaction between the connective tissue in the dermatological layer that lies below the surface of the skin, and the fat layer underneath it.
 It can also be caused by a combination of different reasons such as poor blood flow, loss of skin elasticity, damaged collagen fibres and many more.
 With so many modern and non-invasive technologies nowadays, cellulite can be easily treatable!

 Body fats can be such an ambiguous topic and we have been receiving so many questions regarding it.
-Watch The Retreat Clinic’s certified Aesthetic Medicine physician, Dr. Ong Jin Khang, answering them in the video below!
+Watch The Retreat Clinic’s certified Aesthetic Medicine physician, Dr. Ong Jin Khang, answering them in the below videos!